defenseunicorns/narwhal-delivery-reference-deployment/deployments/on-prem-lite/README.md

 > **WARNING:** This will modify your local /etc/hosts file.
 You should make a backup of that file before doing this in case something gets screwed up.

 1. Clone this repo and `cd` into it

-Then either:

-2. Bring it all up with `sudo -E make on-prem-lite-up`
+2. Bring it all up with `make on-prem-lite-up`

-Or:
+    > Alternatively, you can do it all yourself.
+The targets here that start with an underscore use Docker.
+If for some reason you don't want to use Docker you can run the corresponding target that starts with a plus sign instead of an underscore.

-2. Initialize Terraform with `make on-prem-lite-terraform-init`
+    > 1. Initialize Terraform with `make _on-prem-lite-terraform-init`
-3. [Optional] Inspect the Terraform plan with `make on-prem-lite-terraform-plan`
+    > 2. [Optional] Inspect the Terraform plan with `make _on-prem-lite-terraform-plan`
-4. Deploy the EC2 instance with `make on-prem-lite-terraform-apply`
+    > 3. Deploy the EC2 instance with `make _on-prem-lite-terraform-apply`
-5. Wait a couple of minutes for the instance to finish running its user data script
+    > 4. Wait a couple of minutes for the instance to finish running its user data script.
+There's a `make +sleep180` target that you can run that will sleep for 180 seconds.
-6. Create the K3s cluster and initialize Zarf with `make on-prem-lite-zarf-init`
+    > 5. Create the K3s cluster and initialize Zarf with `make _on-prem-lite-zarf-init`
-7. Deploy MetalLB with `make on-prem-lite-deploy-metallb`
+    > 6. Deploy MetalLB with `make _on-prem-lite-deploy-metallb`
-8. Deploy DUBBD with `make on-prem-lite-deploy-dubbd`
+    > 7. Deploy DUBBD with `make _on-prem-lite-deploy-dubbd`
-9. Deploy the IDAM package with `make on-prem-lite-deploy-idam`
+    > 8. Deploy the IDAM package with `make _on-prem-lite-deploy-idam`
-10. Deploy the SSO package with `make on-prem-lite-deploy-sso`
+    > 9. Deploy the SSO package with `make _on-prem-lite-deploy-sso`
-11. Update the /etc/hosts file on the server with `make on-prem-lite-update-server-etc-hosts`
+    > 10. Update the /etc/hosts file on the server with `make _on-prem-lite-update-server-etc-hosts`
-12. Update the /etc/hosts file on the local machine with `sudo -E make on-prem-lite-update-local-etc-hosts`
-13. Update the CoreDNS configmap and restart the deployment with `make on-prem-lite-update-coredns-config`
+    > 11. Update the CoreDNS configmap and restart the deployment with `make _on-prem-lite-update-coredns-config`
-13. Deploy the Mission App (Podinfo) with `make on-prem-lite-deploy-mission-app`
+    > 12. Deploy the Mission App (Podinfo) with `make _on-prem-lite-deploy-mission-app`

-Then:
+3. Make a backup of your local /etc/hosts file in case anything gets messed up.
+4. Update the /etc/hosts file on the local machine with `sudo -E make on-prem-lite-update-local-etc-hosts`.

-14. Run Sshuttle with `sudo -E make on-prem-lite-start-sshuttle`.
+5. Run Sshuttle with `sudo -E make on-prem-lite-start-sshuttle`.
 This is a blocking command that will run until you CTRL-C it.
     > **NOTES:**
     > - Sshuttle is fickle.
 We've done our best to make it easy to use, but it is still a pain in the ass.
 Please open an issue in this repo if you have trouble with Sshuttle.
     > - Because `ssh` is used as the connection mechanism you will be prompted for the server's password.
 The password is "password".
 The password doesn't need to be changed and isn't a security issue if it gets out since the SSH port is not exposed and Session Manager is needed to connect to the server.
-15. Open a browser and go to https://podinfo.bigbang.dev.
+6. Open a browser and go to https://podinfo.bigbang.dev.
 If everything worked successfully it should redirect you and show the Keycloak login page.
 This concludes the guided deployment.

 When you're done:

-16. To teardown, run `sudo -E make on-prem-lite-down`.
+1. Cleanup your local /etc/hosts file with `sudo -E make on-prem-lite-rollback-local-etc-hosts`
+2. Destroy the server with `make on-prem-lite-down`.

 ## Notes